 Commercial Marine Vessels (CMV) includes all boats and ships used either directly or indirectly for commerce or military activity.
 These include vessels ranging in size from 20-foot charter boats to the largest tankers and military vessels, which can exceed 1,000 feet in length.
-"The CMV source category does not include recreational marine vessels, which are generally less than 100 feet in length, most being less than 30 feet, and powered by either inboard or outboard.
-These emissions are included in those calculated by the NONROAD model."
-CO, NOx, and VOC
+"The CMV source category does not include recreational marine vessels, which are generally less than 100 feet in length, most being less than 30 feet, and powered by either inboard or outboard engines.
+The NONROAD model calculates these emissions.